-- South Sudan President Salva Kiir (L) and Kenya’s Uhuru Kenyatta (AP/Ali Ngethi)
+- South Sudanese president Salva Kiir (L) and Kenya’s Uhuru Kenyatta (Photo: AP/Ali Ngethi)

 "This is an important development for Kenya and the region.
 It shows that we are prepared to walk the talk,"Kenyan president Uhuru Kenyatta was quoted saying upon his return from the South Sudan capital, Juba.

 He added that the visa deal was significant in terms of recent gains in northern corridor infrastructure talks that partly seek to see the free movement of people, goods and services in the region.